unixpickle/myodine/proto/Transfer.md

  * If all slots have been free for more than P seconds, send a poll query.

 The server can operate in a way which is agnostic to the client's parallelism.
 For every query, it can simply send the next chunk in a round-robin fashion.

+# Known Issues

+Currently, EOFs are not guaranteed to work immediately for the server or client.
+Currently, the best solution to this is to only clean up sessions on the server after an activity timeout, rather than cleaning up after EOF.

+Consider the case where the client EOF's first:

+ * Client sends EOF.
+ * Server responds with EOF and ACK.
+ * Client considers itself done; does not ACK the server's EOF.

+Now the case where the server EOF's first:
+ * Server responds to some query with an EOF.
+ * Client sends a new query with an EOF and an ACK.
+ * Server responds with an ACK and then cleans up the session.
+ * If response is not dropped
+   * Cleanup happens properly on the client.
+ * If response is dropped
+   * The client tries to retransmit the packet, but the session is non-existent.
+It will never get an ACK.